blkluv/Ploverse/README.md

 Exercise trackers can monitor indicators during workouts, such as consumed calories.
 But they fail to provide enough rewards when users reached a goal.

-Plogging contributes to the reduction of environmental pollution, but frequently, the photographic evidence goes unnoticed.
-This underscores the necessity for increased motivation to inspire a greater number of individuals to initiate and maintain plogging activities.
+Jogig contributes to the reduction of environmental pollution, but frequently, the photographic evidence goes unnoticed.
+This underscores the necessity for increased motivation to inspire a greater number of individuals to initiate and maintain Jogig activities.
-Furthermore, given that plogging demands ongoing effort, user motivation might diminish if the rewards are inadequate.
-Therefore, we have integrated an NFT system with plogging to address these issues.
+Furthermore, given that Jogig demands ongoing effort, user motivation might diminish if the rewards are inadequate.
+Therefore, we have integrated an NFT system with Jogig to address these issues.

-So we combined plogging with an NFT system.
+So we combined Jogig with an NFT system.
 More solution is in the next page.

 ### Rewards
-When users upload a plogging photo, a unique NFT token is generated based on that photo.
+When users upload a Jogig photo, a unique NFT token is generated based on that photo.
-This official certification of a user's plogging experience, along with the associated rewards, adds an element of fun and motivation, making plogging feel like a game.
+This official certification of a user's Jogig experience, along with the associated rewards, adds an element of fun and motivation, making Jogig feel like a game.

 ### Sustainability
 Every time a user contributes to environmental protection, whether through the amount of trash collected or their consistent participation, their NFT reflects their level of contribution.
-The clear goals and rewards associated with plogging enhance goal awareness and personal fulfillment.
+The clear goals and rewards associated with Jogig enhance goal awareness and personal fulfillment.

 ### Life-friendly
-Plogging promotes a healthy and eco-friendly lifestyle that can be practiced anywhere and at any time, even while traveling.
-Additionally, it allows for aerobic and easy exercises during the plogging activity.
+Jogig promotes a healthy and eco-friendly lifestyle that can be practiced anywhere and at any time, even while traveling.
+Additionally, it allows for aerobic and easy exercises during the Jogig activity.

 ### Incentives
-NFTs earned through plogging have inherent value.
+NFTs earned through Jogig have inherent value.
 Users can benefit from transactions with other users and have the option to donate their NFTs to environmental protection projects.

 <br/>